ergosteur/insta_selenium/README.md

 - `--login`: Open browser for Instagram login and save session to Firefox profile.
 - `--no-retry-errors`: Do not retry failed posts from error logs.
 - `--retry-errors-only`: Only retry failed posts from error logs and exit.
+- `--cleanup-and-retry`: Delete post directories with no images or videos, remove their URLs from processed log, and retry them.

 For a full list of options, run: